 Journeying to a completely different cinematic landscape there's Preston Sturges' masterpiece Sullivan's Travels, a previous Blu-ray recommendation here.
 His comedic adventures will begin Friday, November 11 at 12pm PST.

-Also on Friday is John Ford's masterpiece The Searchers, another Top Ten Western listed in the #2 spot.
+Also on Friday is John Ford's incredible The Searchers, another Top Ten Western listed in the #2 spot.
 The search will begin at 7pm PST.

 A British cinematic treasure, this time in the romance category, was reviewed as such in Opening Up a Treasure: Brief Encounter.
 Director David Lean's emotionally stirring "encounter" will begin on Saturday, November 12 at 7pm PST.

 For a far more light-hearted romantic escapade, it's hard to beat the musical Guys and Dolls, a previous TCM recommendation here.
 You can bet they'll show on Sunday, November 13 at 8:30am PST.